U.S. GOVERNMENT & POLITICS (Online)

 • Make equitable access and attention to diversity and inclusion a guiding principle in designing instruction.

-• Develop a familiarity with and utilize AP Classroom and AP Daily.
+• Develop familiarity with and utilize all the resources included in AP Classroom.

 Day 1